templedotdesign/tft-main/README.md

 # tft-main
-A website for Tons ofFun Travel
+A website for Tons of Fun Travel